b00f/b00f.github.io/docs/_posts/2023-05-21-securing_cloud_server.md

 sudo passwd --delete --lock root
 ```

-This command delete the root password and lock it.
+This command deletes the root password and lock it.
 You can test if the root is locked:

 ```bash
 su -
 ```

-Reerences:
+References:

 [Secure Secure Shell](https://blog.stribik.technology/2015/01/04/secure-secure-shell.html)